wikimedia/design-codex/packages/codex-docs/component-demos/button/button.md

 :::tip
-If your element behaves like a button (triggering an action or event), you should also add `role="button"` to the element.
+If your element behaves like a button (triggering an action or event), you should also add `role="button"` to the element if that role is allowed.
 See the [ARIA Authoring Practices Guide on buttons](https://www.w3.org/WAI/ARIA/apg/patterns/button/) for more information.
 :::